deepanshululla/SemanticSearch/README.md

 This project aims to improve the search experience by going beyond traditional keyword-based searches and providing more accurate and contextually relevant results.

+This uses Open AI so you have to [create an OpenAI Key](https://gptforwork.com/help/gpt-for-docs/setup/create-openai-key).

 ## Installation

 To run the Semantic Search project locally, follow these steps: